-ARTICLE 4
+ARTICLE 5

-DEFAULT AND REMEDIES
+DEFAULT, TERMINATION, AND REMEDIES

-Upon the occurrence of an Event of Default by TW under the CSA which results in termination of the CSA under Article 9 of the CSA and consequently termination of this Agreement in accordance with Article 4 hereof, TW shall reimburse ECS for all costs and expenses incurred by ECS to unwind the forward sale for natural gas volumes to be delivered to ECS hereunder throughout the Term of this Agreement, in addition to all other remedies available under the terms and conditions of this Agreement or the CSA.
+5.1 Event of Default.
+Upon the occurrence of an Event of Default by TW under the CSA which results in termination of the CSA under Article 9 of the CSA and consequently termination of this Agreement in accordance with Article 4 hereof, TW shall reimburse ECS for all costs and expenses incurred by ECS to unwind the forward sale of natural gas volumes to be delivered to ECS hereunder throughout the Term of this Agreement.

+5.2 FERC Termination.
+Upon termination of the CSA by Customer in accordance with Section 9.2 of the CSA and consequently termination of this Agreement in accordance with Article 4 hereof, TW, at its option, shall either (i) reimburse ECS for all costs and expenses incurred by ECS to unwind the forward sale of natural gas volumes to be delivered to ECS hereunder throughout the Term of this Agreement or (ii) take assignment of the agreement(s) or contract(s) for the forward sale of natural gas volumes to be delivered to ECS hereunder throughout the Term of this Agreement.

+The remedies above shall be in addition to all other remedies available under the terms and conditions of this Agreement or the CSA.